When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 Administrative staff are learning to love value stream mapping as it eliminates duties that overlap or are blatantly unnecessary.
 A value system map can reduce quality control to one step rather than multiple quality checks that often bottleneck administrative work.

-Value Steam Mapping During an ERP Implementation
+Benefits of Value Steam Mapping During an ERP Project

 If your ERP implementation isn’t resulting in as many business benefits as you expected, you should consider value stream mapping.